Supporting neurodivergent members

 Overview of common neurodivergent conditions

-These 6 conditions are the most common forms of neurodiversity in UK schools and workplaces.
-They can overlap, and many people experience traits from more than one condition.
+These 6 conditions are the most common forms of neurodivergence in UK schools and workplaces.
+They can overlap, and many people experience traits from more than 1 condition.

 - ADHD (attention deficit hyperactivity disorder) – a neurodevelopmental condition affecting attention, focus, impulse control, and energy regulation.
 It can make concentration and task management challenging.